 German cockroach (Blattella germanica)

-The Blattella germanica genome sequence and its analysis will be published soon.
-The preprint article, "Hemimetabolous genomes reveal molecular basis of termite eusociality," is available from bioRxiv.
+The Blattella germanica genome sequence and its analysis has been published.
+The article, "Hemimetabolous genomes reveal molecular basis of termite eusociality," is available from Nature Ecology & Evolution.

 We at the BCM-HGSC would like to thank the many members of the Blattella community whose hard work has made this a successful project.